-On January 23, 2024, the Company issued a non-convertible debenture (the "Altos Debenture") to the PMX Investor in the principal sum of \$5.0 million, the payment of which shall offset the \$5 million subscription amount for the Units pursuant to the Subscription Agreement.
+On January 23, 2024, the Company issued the Altos Debenture to the PMX Investor in the principal sum of \$5.0 million, the payment of which shall offset the \$5 million subscription amount for the Units pursuant to the Subscription Agreement.

 The Altos Debenture has an interest rate of 4.0% per annum, and the principal and accrued interest was to be repayable in full upon the earlier of (i) the closing under the Subscription Agreement and (ii) June 30, 2024.
 Additionally, the \$5.0 million subscription amount under the Subscription Agreement shall be increased by the amount of interest payable under the Altos Debenture.
 On April 24, 2024, the Altos Debenture was amended to extend the maturity date to the earlier of (i) the closing under the Subscription Agreement and (ii) October 31, 2024.
-As of May 30, 2024, a total of \$5 million of principal was outstanding under the Altos Debenture.
+As of July 1, 2024, a total of \$5 million of principal was outstanding under the Altos Debenture.